Things to Do in the San Juan Islands

 There is so much to do on San Juan Island.
 Many of our guests lament, “oh so little time.”
 Plan to stay a minimum of 2-3 days to ensure that you can hit the highlights.
 There are recreation activities, galleries, theaters, museums, restaurants and shopping – from interesting boutiques to world class art galleries to fancy food shops – all conveniently located a few blocks from the Tucker House Inn.

 Check out our sample itineraries and scenic tour as well as our top ten list of summer and off-season activities to help plan your San Juan Island vacation.
-You might also visit the San Juan Island Visitors Bureau for comprehensive information on activities on all the Islands.
+You might also visit the San Juan Island Visitors Bureau for comprehensive information on things to do in Friday Harbor, WA.

 The Center for Whale Research studies the three pods or families of Orca killer whales that live year-round in the waters that surround the islands.
 You can often watch the whales feed and play off the west side at Lime Kilm Point State Park.
 Several charter companies leave from Friday Harbor and Roche Harbor and offer whale watching expeditions with experienced naturalists.
 Captain Jim Maya and Legacy Charters leave from Snug Harbor on the west side of the Island.
 The Whale Museum in Friday Harbor offers an excellent primer on whales and the Salish Sea ecosystem.